 4. Evasive Answers to Gaps in Employment

 Candidates who evade questions about gaps in their employment history should be a cause for concern.
-Such evasiveness may mean underlying issues that could impact performance and reliability.
-HR professionals should be prepared to ask gently yet firmly to get more information on these gaps and the reasons behind them.
+This evasion may indicate deeper issues that could affect performance and dependability.
+HR experts ought to be ready to ask tenderly yet solidly to get more data on these holes and the purposes for them.

 1. Follow Up Questions